 Manage Your Data

-It is common for O/O to have a fleet management database storing information, including everything from ship’s maintenance to crew changes.
+It is common for an O/O to have a fleet management database storing information, including everything from ship’s maintenance to crew changes.
 There are degrees of sophistication based on the O/O capabilities, but due to International Safety Management Code documentation requirements, many companies operating on the Outer Continental Shelf have a thorough, online record-keeping system.

-Copies of 835s are often retained with company documentation per individual policy.
-But what happens when information in company records conflicts with PSIX?
+Copies of 835s are often retained with company documentation per individual policy, but what happens when information in company records conflicts with PSIX?

 There are instances when an O/O elects to appeal an 835, or the information written on the 835 is not reflective of the actual deficiency, or the deficiency may have been issued in error.
 When these events occur, and the 835 has been successfully appealed or rescinded/corrected, you should engage with the OCMI to ensure the resolution is accurately reflected in PSIX.